Writing Case Reports: Free Five-Part Webinar Series

 This webinar focuses on how to write the methods and results section of the case report.
 This includes describing the client, the specific intervention (massage technique), assessments used, and the results of the treatment.
 In addition, advice on how to determine the best measurements to use and how to appropriately present the results will be given.

 Karen Boulanger has a PhD in community and behavioral health and has been a nationally certified massage therapist since 1999.
 Her career has included massage therapy, education, and research.
-She is currently the practice section editor for the International Journal of Therapeutic Massage & Bodywork, and serves on the board of the Massage Therapy Foundation.
 In addition to her office in San Jose, California, Karen provides care to patients at Packard Children’s Hospital at Stanford.

 4. Research Posters – An Option for Case Presentations